ZeyuL01/BIT/README.md

 [Manual](https://bitbayesian-identification-of-transcriptional-regulators.readthedocs.io/en/latest/)

 ## Installation
+We provide an online portal: <[Online Portal](http://43.135.174.109:8080/)>

-You can install the development version of BIT from [GitHub](https://github.com/ZeyuL01/BIT) with:
+You can also install the development version of BIT from [GitHub](https://github.com/ZeyuL01/BIT) with:

 ``` r